As the pace of change quickens in the payments industry, ISOs, agents and processors have to match that speed or risk falling behind.

-In one example, Verizon Wireless balked at working with Google Inc. on its mobile wallet.
-Instead, Verizon joined the Isis consortium, which is dedicated to creating its own wallet, Baldwin says.
+In one example, Verizon Wireless balked at working with Google Inc. on its mobile wallet, Baldwin says.
+Instead, Verizon joined the Isis consortium, which is dedicated to creating its own mobile wallet, he notes.

 “The whole business model is changing for processors because they are also acquirers now,” says Brian Riley, senior research director and analyst with Needham, Mass.-based CEB TowerGroup.
 “Ultimately, they are now establishing those direct relationships with merchants.”

-Moving into merchant acquiring represents a major shift for processors because it requires developing new products while also making sure day-to-day functions opperate properly, Riley says.
+Moving into merchant acquiring represents a major shift for processors because it requires developing new products while also making sure day-to-day functions opperate properly for merchant clients, Riley says.

 “It makes for a bigger sense of urgency because you are dealing with a complicated market on an individual basis,” Riley maintains.

-Richard Oglesby, senior analyst and mobile pay expert with Boston-based Aite Group, says the industry has been changing ever since Visa Inc. and MasterCard Inc. became public companies rather than associations.
-The shifts have set off a "land grab," he asserts.
+Richard Oglesby, senior analyst and mobile payments expert with the Boston-based Aite Group, says the industry has been changing ever since Visa Inc. and MasterCard Inc. became public companies instead of bankers’ associations.
+The shifts have set off a “land grab,” he asserts.

-In the past, the card networks established parameters and "everyone would play by those rules," Oglesby says.
-"Now there is more opportunity for players to disrupt and shake up the whole game."
+In the past, the card networks established parameters and “everyone would play by those rules,” Oglesby contends.
+“Now there is more opportunity for players to disrupt and shake up the whole game.”

-PayPal was not a payments network originally, but it evolved into one because the landscape of mobile payments opened doors for new players, Oglesby says.
+PayPal was not a payments network in its early days, but it became one because the landscape of mobile payments opened doors for new players, Oglesby says.

-But processors can't sit back and bemoan the potential end of a brotherhood of payments because of infiltration from fast-moving technology companies.
+But processors can’t sit back and bemoan the apparent end of a brotherhood of payments because of infiltration from fast-moving technology companies, observers maintain.

 “Processors view themselves as nice incumbent vendors with an incumbent infrastructure, and it is their market share to lose,” says Andrew Jeffrey, an analyst for Atlanta-based SunTrust Robinson Humphrey.

-Proactive processors are offering new services, including advanced data security, mobile payments and loyalty programs.
+Proactive processors are offering new services, including advanced data security, mobile payments and loyalty programs, Jeffrey says.

-"I'm not sure if any of the changes they make will be successful, but it keeps the processors one step ahead of the marketplace," Jeffrey says.
+“I’m not sure if any of the changes they make will be successful, but it keeps the processors one step ahead of the marketplace,” he says.